 Every fall, KCPR takes on a new set of volunteers.
 Before being admitted into the trainee class, volunteers fill out an application and go through an interview.
-Once admitted, the new trainees meet each Wednesday night for the next 5 weeks.
+Once admitted, the new trainees go through a round of on-boarding meetings to learn the ropes of KCPR.
 Meetings consist of meeting new friends, learning about the music and entertainment industry, and learning the technical basics of what it means to work at KCPR.

 Once you make it through the interview process, enrolling in will JOUR 220 teach you everything you need to know to be a fully-fledged member of KCPR.
 This two unit class gives you your first bits of on-air time, as well as teaching you everything to know about the station.

 Here’s a bit more info:

 – Expected time commitment is around 6 hours a week: 2 hours in the studio and 4 hours of additional work.

 – Class work will consist of recording shows, creating sound bites, learning FCC rules and the philosophy behind what makes KCPR tick.